Don Marcotte: Career

-Marcotte scored his first NHL goal in a 3–1 Boston loss to the Montreal Canadiens on February 15, 1969, at the Montreal Forum.

-Marcotte would play twelve more seasons in Boston, being one of the best defensive forwards of his era.
-He was a strong skater and a very versatile player being able to play multiple forward positions along with being a fierce forechecker for most of his career.
-Winning a second Stanley Cup in 1972, and helping Boston to three more finals in 1974, 1977, and 1978, but Boston did not win the cup.
-Throughout his career he was a tough two way defensive forward.
-With a decent scoring touch scoring 20 or more goals 7 times throughout his career.
-With his best statistical season coming during the 1974–75 season having 64 point season with 31 goals and 33 assists.
-During the 1978–79 NHL season Marcotte would honored when he was selected for the NHL All-Stars team for the 1979 Challenge Cup.
-Beyond his individual skills Marcotte also embodied the grit and hard nosed style that defined the big bad Bruins era.

-Marcotte became noteworthy for his defense and penalty-killing—he led the NHL in shorthanded goals in 1971 with six, due to his defensive efficiency Marcotte was assigned to shadow superstar wingers like the Chicago Black Hawks' Bobby Hull (the "Golden Jet") and Montreal Canadiens' Guy Lafleur (the "Flower"); Lafleur in turn "considered Marcotte the toughest checker he ever faced" after the 1979 Stanley Cup playoffs.
-He had a great ability to disrupt plays and win puck battles.
+He was capable of playing multiple forward positions along with being a forechecker for most of his career.
+Being a two-way defensive forward, he became noteworthy for his defense and penalty-killing, with a great ability to disrupt plays and win puck battles.
+Marcotte was assigned to shadow superstar wingers like the Chicago Black Hawks' Bobby Hull (the "Golden Jet") and Montreal Canadiens' Guy Lafleur (the "Flower"); Lafleur in turn "considered Marcotte the toughest checker he ever faced" after the 1979 Stanley Cup playoffs.
 Described by teammate Terry O'Reilly, Marcotte was said to have "tremendous concentration.
 He never takes his eyes off of his winger and he never stops skating.
 What he lacks in speed and finesse he compensates for with hustle and disciplined play.
 He is a hard body checker who believes in playing the man before the puck, yet as the small number of minutes he spends in the penalty box indicate, he is not a dirty player".